-When it comes to food, roaches are able to survive up to a month without it — much longer than they can live without water.
+When it comes to food, roaches are able to survive up to a month without it.
 Cockroaches are cold-blooded insects, allowing them to keep their body temperature low to preserve energy.
 This comes in handy when they are struggling to find food.

-Lastly, warmth is another important attractant for cockroaches.
+Lastly, warmth and humidity are also important attractants for cockroaches.
 These pests thrive in warm environments, which is why roach sightings tend to spike in the summer.
 The increase in temperature pushes roaches to feed and reproduce faster than they would in the colder months.

 Tips for Keeping Roaches Out of Your Home